 We love art classes for this and one we love is the mosaic making class organised by Arte al Sole.

 It is wonderful for craft kids and it is held just beside the city’s botanical gardens which are lovely at this time (young kids go free)

-For a hands on experience in typical Rome surrounding, we recommend a pizza class.
+For a hands on experience in typical Rome surrounding, I love treating my kids to a cooking class.

 You can find many more of our recommendations on great family tours in Rome here